-Ukraine’s Zelensky sacks security chief and prosecutor over ‘treason’ allegations
+Ukraine’s Zelensky sacks security chief and prosecutor in ‘treason’ purge

 Zelensky says more than 60 officials from the Security Service of Ukraine and the prosecutor’s office were working against the country